 Where can you learn to improve the world with big data?

-Their master’s program in societal resilience offers a research master’s for students of big data looking for global solutions to broad social issues.
+Its Master program in societal resilience is a Research Master for students of big data looking for global solutions to broad social issues.
 Multi-disciplinary and multi-methodological in its approach, the program requires its students to select two of four research themes: diversity and inclusive communities, dynamics of interconnectedness, care and welfare, and governance reform.

 Students work with a diverse group of colleagues and international professors from around the world to develop a research proposal that involves the analysis of both big and small data as it relates to their research theme.